dspiteself/nakkaya.com/resources/posts/2009-11-16-java-native-access-from-clojure.markdown

     (jna-call :c "rmdir" Integer "/tmp/jnatesttempas")

-Armed with this macro, i thought i can solve the age old Java question, How to find the free space available on the disk?
+Armed with this macro, I thought I can solve the age old Java question, How to find the free space available on the disk?
 (Pre 1.6).
-This is where i hit the second wall, the call to get free space on my Mac OS X is, [statvfs](http://developer.apple.com/mac/library/documentation/Darwin/Reference/ManPages/man3/statvfs.3.html) which expects a string pointing to the directory and a struct that it
+This is where I hit the second wall, the call to get free space on my Mac OS X is, [statvfs](http://developer.apple.com/mac/library/documentation/Darwin/Reference/ManPages/man3/statvfs.3.html) which expects a string pointing to the directory and a struct that it